 - SL1009 Introduction to Communication Disorders I (10 credits)

 - SL1010 Introduction to Communication Disorders II (10 credits)

 Neuroanatomy and Embryology for Speech and Language Therapy; Introduction to Research Methods; Speech, Hearing and Swallowing Sciences; Communication Disorders in Children; Language Sciences; Practice Education

 Year 3 Modules

 Applied Neurology for Speech and Language Therapy; Advanced Research Methods; Language Sciences; Speech, Hearing and Swallowing Sciences; Communication Disorders in Adults; Practice Education

-Research-Based Dissertation; Practice Education; Dysphasia; Mental Health and Communication Disorders; Advanced Research and Practice in Speech and Language Therapy
+Research-Based Dissertation; Practice Education; Dysphagia; Mental Health and Communication Disorders; Advanced Research and Practice in Speech and Language Therapy

-Written exams will take place before Christmas and in May.
-Not all modules will have formal examinations.
-Many modules use other types of asessment and on the Speech and Language Therapy Programme you are assessed throughout the year in a variety of ways on your acquisition of knowledge, skills and abilities.
-Some of the methods we use include oral presentations, video case exams, clinical portfolio, essays, multiple-choice-question exams, group projects, phonetics practical, reflective papers, and research reports.
+Written exams take place in both Semesters but not all modules have formal examinations and many modules use other types of assessment.
+In the Speech and Language Therapy programme you are assessed throughout the year in a variety of ways on your acquisition of knowledge, skills, and abilities.
+Some of the methods we use include oral presentations, video case exams, clinical portfolios, essays, multiple-choice-question exams, group projects, phonetics practicals, reflective papers, and research reports.
 Detailed written feedback is provided to each student on their assessment performance.